Callum Talbot: Sydney

 Born in Valletta, Malta, Talbot moved to Australia in 2003 when he was two-years-old.
 He played for Gymea United before moving on to Sutherland Sharks and then the Football New South Wales National Training Centre (FNSW NTC) in 2015, going on to link up with Sydney FC’s NPL side in 2019, at the age of 18.

 On 30 January 2021, Talbot made his professional debut for Sydney in the club’s A-League fixture against Macarthur FC.
 Sydney went on to beat Macarthur 3-0.

 Melbourne City

 On 24 May 2022, A-League side Melbourne City announced the signing of Talbot on a three-year-deal, following his release from Sydney.

+Talbot played in Melbourne City's losing 2023 Grand Final to the Central Coast Mariners, and in their winning 2025 Grand Final against Melbourne Victory.

+Talbot left Melbourne City after 3 seasons.

+Macarthur FC

+Shortly after leaving Melbourne City, Talbot returned to Sydney to play for Macarthur FC.